SIGNS OF THE TIMES: INTEGRATING EMOJIS, SYMBOLS, AND SOCIAL MEDIA IN THE 21ST CENTURY LITERACY LESSON

 In this activity, students use emojis to tell a story – either an original tale or a well-known classic.
 When they are finished ‘writing’ the story exclusively in emojis, they pass it to their partner without explanation.
 The partner then ‘reads’ the story back to the writer interpreting the emojis as they understand them.

 This is a great activity to reveal the active role the reader plays in interpreting a ‘text’, whether verbal or pictorial in nature.

-While traditionalists will often see the rising popularity of emoji and symbols as a denigration of our communication, in this activity we can encourage seeing them from the perspective of being an enhancement of our communication.
+While traditionalists will often see the rising popularity of the heart emoji, fire emoji, face emoji and symbols as a denigration of our communication, in this activity we can encourage seeing them from the perspective of being an enhancement of our communication.

 Especially in light of how brief text messages can frequently fail to express nuance and often lead to misunderstandings.

 Provide students with a selection of emojis and/or symbols and encourage them to see how many words they can generate that convey their potential meanings.

 This activity is best performed in small groups first, where students can collaborate and share their vocabulary with each other.
 They can then use a thesaurus to look for other alternatives they haven’t thought of yet.

 This activity works particularly well with emojis as they convey emotions and feelings which themselves can come in a myriad of hues and shades of meaning.